carlolars/gnupg2-msys2/README.md

 does not work as expected when running it through *winpty*.
 So you'll need both.

 Put the alias in your *.bash_profile* file, see [below](#.bash_profile).

+## Enter passphrase in the terminal instead of a popup window
+The default behaviour when `gpg` is asking for a password is to use a graphical popup window.

+By adding `pinentry-mode loopback` to your `gpg.conf` file (`~/.gnupg/gpg.conf`) gpg will ask for passphrases using the same terminal as it was called from, but since pinentry prints its output to a Windows console then `gpg` **must** be called using `winpty`, see [above](#gpg-and-mintty-needs-winpty).

+Unfortunately if using the gpg-agent + ssh-pageant from below then any ssh command that accesses the key from the gpg-agent will still show the popup window.

 # SmartCard SSH Authentication in MSYS2
 I have a Yubikey4 which is loaded with my gpg keys that I use for SSH authentication.